scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 Background
 ----------

-WestPACE operates a Program of All-Inclusive Care for the Elderly (PACE) center which provides nursing-home-level care.
-By the nature of the services provided, participants in the PACE program are among the most vulnerable.
-In an effort to provide vaccinations as quickly as possible WestPACE sought to obtain the vaccine and necessary freezer to vaccinate their members rather than wait for San Diego County to provide them.
-However, obtaining a freezer was a great challenge because at that time freezers were in high demand because of the need for storing the vaccine.
-In order to satisfy the need, WestPACE could only select from freezers that were available.
-The freezer obtained had a capacity which far exceeded the needs of the center.
-With this excess freezer capacity, WestPace and the County collaborated to setup an unique vaccination center with a mission to vaccinate seniors specifically.
+WestPACE operates a Program of All-Inclusive Care for the Elderly (PACE) center which provides nursing-home-level care and wrap-around services such as transportation to the most vulnerable elderly.
+To provide vaccinations to WestPACE patients as quickly as possible, WestPACE tried to acquire suitable freezers (some vaccines require special cold storage) instead of waiting for San Diego County to provide them; but, due to high-demand, acquiring a suitably-sized freezer was very problematic.
+As a pivot, WestPACE opted to acquire a freezer that was available but with excess capacity beyond what was needed for just WestPACE, and then collaborated with the County to use this excess capacity to establish a walk-up vaccination center for all San Diego seniors, in or out of WestPACE.

-To meet the needs of seniors, the West family of non-profits partnered with the local 2-1-1 organization (a non-profit that is a resource and information hub that connects people with community, health and disaster services).
-The 2-1-1 organization provided services such as a call center for the technologically inexperienced elderly population and partnered with ride sharing services to provide transportation to and from the vaccination site.

-With these relationship in place, the vaccination clinic went from concept to distributing vaccines in about two weeks.
-During its brief existence, this clinic vaccinated thousands of seniors.
+WestPACE coordinated with the local 2-1-1 organization responsible for coordination of community health and disaster services.
+The 2-1-1 organization provided a call center with in-person support for vaccine appointments and transportation coordination to and from WestPACE.
+This immediately eased the difficulty of making online appointments and the burden of transportation coordination.
+With these relationships in place, the vaccination clinic went from concept to active vaccine distribution site in about two weeks resulting in the successful vaccination of thousands of seniors.

-Allhough this is a  technical paper, this background describes the real impact technology can make in peoples lives and perhaps even saving lives during one of the most distruptive crisis in our time.
+Allhough this is a  technical paper, this background describes the real impact technology can make in the lives of the vulnerable and elderly in society in a crisis situation.

 Infrastructure
 --------------

-The goal of the vaccine clinic is to provide accessibiliy to a senior friendly vaccine experience.
-Furthermore as a non-profit and volunteer effort, consideration must be given as to cost and manpower.
-Unlike well established large medical practices, record management and Health Insurance Portability and Accountability Act (HIPAA) compliant computer infrastructure were not well established.
-Even the large medical practices had difficulty maintaining a senior-friendly environment during the early days of the vaccine roll out when demand far exceeded capacity.

-With the goal of providing a senior-friendly vaccine experience, Gary and Mary West PACE which stood up a small senior oriented covid vaccine clinic with a desire to mitigate the amount of paperwork to which a frail senior is subjected.
-Typically several pages of information are repeatedly requested for appointments, on consent forms, and in reminder cards.
-Information ranging from basic demographics to over a dozen health questions.

-Privacy and compliance are  an important aspect of setting up a vaccine clinic and information infrastructure for it.
-The key aspect ensuring compliance to HIPAA requirements is restricting access to Protected Health Information (PHI).
-For electronic systems that means all data containing PHI should be encrypted both at rest and in transit.
-For paper systems (including the printed forms mentioned below), papers containing PHI must be not be left in the open and when unattended must be in a locked room or container where access is restricted to authorized use.
-Finally, for any cloud infrastructure the appropriate Business Associate Agreements (BAA) must be in place :cite:`filkins`.
+The goal of the WestPACE vaccine clinic was to provide a friendly environment to vaccinate seniors.
+Because this was a nonprofit and volunteer effort, the clinic did not have any pre-existing record management practices with corresponding IT infrastructure to handle sensitive health information according to Health Insurance Portability and Accountability Act (HIPAA) standards.
+One key obstacle is paperwork for appointments, questionnaires, consent forms, and reminder cards (among others) that must be processed securely and at speed, given the fierce demand for vaccines.
+Putting the burden of dealing with this paperwork on the patients would  be confusing for the patient and time-consuming and limit the overall count of vaccinations delivered.
+Thus, the strategy was to use electronic systems to handle Protected Health Information (PHI) wherever possible and comply with HIPAA requirements for data encryption at rest and in-transit, including appropriate Business Associate Agreements (BAA) for any cloud service providers :cite:`filkins`.
+For physical paper, HIPAA requirements mean that PHI must always be kept in a locked room or a container with restricted access.

 .. figure:: diagram.pdf

    Vaccination Pipeline :label:`fig:infrastructure`

 Figure :ref:`fig:infrastructure` shows a high level view of the user experience and information flow.
-One difficultu for the older users, especially those with few people around them to help, is the challenge of making appointments.
-Because the appointment systems were set up in a hurry, many are not well designed and confusing.
-In the depicted pipeline, the persion seeking a vaccine or a caregiver would telephone the 2-1-1 call center and the operator  collects demographic and health information during a brief interview.
-In addition, 2-1-1 arranges transportation to and from the vaccine site if needed.
+Making appointments can be challenging, especially those with limited caregiver support.
+Because the appointment systems were set up in a hurry, many user interfaces were confusing and poorly designed.
+In the depicted pipeline, the person (or caregiver) telephones 2-1-1 call center and the live operator collects demographic and health information, and coordinates any necessary travel arrangements, as needed.
 The demographic and health information is entered into the appointment system managed by the California Department of Public Health.
-The information is downloaded from the  appointment system prior to the next day's clinic and processed using Python for automated procedures and Jupyter for manual proceedures.
-(Due to the short duration of the clinic, full automation was not deemed necessary.)
-A forms packet is generated for each patient.
-A day's worth of packets are then consolidated into a few PDF files which are delivered to volunteers at the clinic, where the volunteers print the forms.
-These form packets include a consent form, county health forms, and CDC provided vaccine cards.
+The information is then scraped and downloaded to the clinic from the appointment system the day before the scheduled vaccination.
+Unfortunately, given the time constraints, we were not able to fully automate this process.
+Next, a forms packet is generated for every scheduled patient and consolidated into a PDF file that is then printed and handed to the volunteers at the clinic.
+The packet consolidates documents including consent forms, health forms, and CDC-provided vaccination cards.

-When the patient arrives at the clinic, their forms are pulled, a volunteer reviews the question with the pateint, and corrects any errors.
-Once the information is validated, the patient is directed as to which forms to sign.
-As a result, neither the patient nor the volunteer needs to fill the information.
-This was crucial to maintain a good throughput of patients during peak times.
-Generally, most patients experience less than five minute delay between arrival at the clinic and administration of the vaccine.
+When the patient arrives at the clinic, their forms are pulled and a volunteer reviews the questions while correcting any errors.
+Once the information is validated, the patient is directed to sign the appropriate forms.
+The crucially efficient part is that the patient and volunteer only have to *validate* previously collected information instead of filling out multiple forms with redundant information.
+This was crucial during peak demand so that most patients experienced less than a five minute delay between arrival and vaccine administration.
+We also investigated commercial services to do the electronic form filling with auditable electronic signature, but these turned out to be too expensive and time-consuming to set up.

-While many commercial services do provide electronic form filling with electronic signature.
-This system adopted paper for reasons of minimizing cost and providing a trail for downstream audits.

-Regarding compliance, some of the vaccine pipeline is handled by the third parties such as 2-1-1 or the state.
-However, from the time the data is ingested from the state's appointment system to a processing center and transmitted to the clinic, strict HIPAA requirements are met.
-First, all communications from the appointment system took place under authentication and encryption.
-Fortunately, West Health has an processing center with the appropriate encryption at rest and in transit as required by HIPAA in handling PHI.
-The processing center is cloud-based but existing BAA with the cloud services were leveraged in order to meet
+Different entities such as 2-1-1 and the State of California handle certain elements of the data pipeline, but strict HIPAA requirements are followed each step.
+All clinic communications with the State appointment system were manage through a properly authenticated and encrypted system.
+The vaccine clinic utilized pre-existing, cloud-based HIPAA-compliant system, with corresponding BAAs.
+All sensitive data processing occurred on this system.

-HIPAA requirements.
-All processing took place in this platform.
-Finally, the processed forms were transfered using encryption to a server at the clinic site where an authorized operator could securely access the forms and print them out.
-The paper forms were in the custody of a volunteer until they were delivered to a back office.
-Per health department regulations, the forms are then stored for a proscribed amount of time in a locked cabinet.
+Finally, the processed PDF forms were transferred using encryption to a server at the clinic site where an authorized operator printed them out.
+The paper forms were placed in the custody of a clinic volunteer until they were delivered to a back office for storage in a locked cabinet, pursuant to health department regulations.

-Though all aspects of the pipeline faced challenges, the pre-population of forms suprisingly posed a difficult technical challenge due to the lack of programmatic PDF tools that properly work with fillable forms.
-The remainder of the paper discusses the challenges and provides instructions on how to use python to fill PDF forms for printing.
+Though all aspects of the pipeline faced challenges, the pre-population of forms turned out to be surprisingly difficult due to the lack of programmatic PDF tools that properly work with fillable forms.
+The remainder of the paper discusses the challenges and provides instructions on how to use Python to fill PDF forms for printing.

 Programmatically Fill Forms
 ---------------------------

-Programatically filling in PDF forms can be a quick and accurate way to disseminate forms.
-Bits and pieces can be found throughout the Internet and places like Stack Overflow.
-No single source provides a complete answer.
+Programmatically filling in PDF forms can be a quick and accurate way to disseminate forms.
+Bits and pieces can be found throughout the Internet and places like Stack Overflow but no single source provides a complete answer.
 However, the *Medium* blog post by Vivsvaan Sharma :cite:`sharma` is a good starting place.
 Another useful resource is the PDF 1.7 specification :cite:`pdf`.
 Since the deployment of the vaccine clinic, the details of the form filling can be found at WestHealth's blog :cite:`whblog`.
-The code is available on github as described below.
+The code is available on Github as described below.

-As a prelimiary, the following imports are used in the examples given below.
+The following imports are used in the examples given below.

 .. code:: python